 If you don't have the time to read the whole review, then I'll summarise it here by saying that it's a good, engaging resource, especially for beginners and lower levels.

 JapanesePod101 is a website that houses a series of Japanese lessons in audio format.
-It works on a freemium model, meaning that some material is available for free (sneakily offered to you as a free lifetime subscription), but most of the good stuff requires you to buy a subscription.
+It works on a freemium model, meaning that some material is free (sneakily offered to you as a free lifetime subscription).
+But most of the good stuff requires you to buy a subscription.

 There are different pricing options for JapanesePod and, as usual, the longer your subscription the cheaper it gets.
 In my opinion, the pricing is reasonable.